Financial web design

 Home page image carousel – Images are a great way to help emphasise a point, it also helps to reduce text and the need for people to read additional information.
 The financial industry is awash with the use of images, search on google for ‘health insurance’, ‘accountants London’ – they all use large emotive images often scrolling on the home page.

-Video – Inclusion of video marketing will not be necessary for everyone, however, there are many ways that video marketing can help improve the effectiveness of your website.
+Video – The inclusion of video marketing will not be necessary for everyone, however, there are many ways that video marketing can help improve the effectiveness of your website.
 We have listed some reasons below tailored for the financial industry.

 Charts – Charts need to work in the same way as infographics, allowing for the easy digestion of information that would otherwise be tiresome to read whilst highlighting your key USPs.